 It was first discovered accidentally in some space dust on a NASA shuttle.
 Ironically, it was later discovered that it’s also in the foods we eat, and the soil we grow it in.

 You might be thinking, if it’s so common, what makes it so special?

-Recent research has shown that PQQ is a very potent antioxidant that can prevent cancer, neurological disorders, and slow down the aging process.
+Recent research has shown that PQQ is a very potent antioxidant that can help prevent cancer, neurological disorders, and slow down the aging process.

 In fact, scientists have suggested that ‘The Fountain of Youth’ might not be a place, but this powerful micronutrient.